arackaf/micro-graphql-svelte/docs/README.md

 | `finished`    | Mutation has finished executing|
 | `runMutation` | A function you can call when you want to run your mutation.
 Pass it with your variables |

-### React Suspense

-If you're using Suspense, just use the `useSuspenseQuery` hook.
-It has an identical api as `useQuery`, except it'll throw a promise whenever a data fetch is inflight, so your `useTransition()` calls and `Suspense` boundaries can respond accordingly.

 ## Caching

 The client object maintains a cache of each query it comes across when processing your components.
 The cache is LRU with a default size of 10 and, again, stored at the level of each specific query, not the GraphQL type.
 As your instances mount and unmount, and update, the cache will be checked for existing results to matching queries.